Zowe-Java-SDK/ZosShell/README.md

     submit <arg> - where arg is a member name
     cancel <arg> - where arg is a task name

-To quit from the command shell UI, you can either ctrl-c or enter 'end' keyword.
+To quit from the command shell UI, you can either press ctrl-c keys or enter 'end' keyword.